nbetts2020/MoE-Asset-Pricing/README.md

 #### Testing Setup

-1. **Task Definition**: A task represents a specific subset of the data, in this case split into $k$ sectors (from 'Sector' column).
+1. **Task Definition**: A task represents a specific subset of the data, in this case split into $k$ random sectors (from 'Sector' column).
 Each task consists of training data and a corresponding test set - constituting an 85/15 split.

-    - In our case, let's say $k=3$ and our sectors are "Technology", "Finance", and "Utilities".
+2. **Parameter Definitions**: In our case, let's say $k=3$ and our sectors are "Technology", "Finance", and "Utilities".
 The data from each sector is treated as a distinct task.

-2. **Training and Evaluation Process**:
+3. **Training and Evaluation Process**:

     For each Catastrophic Forgetting mitigation method (or combination of a them):